 Dosage calculation is an area that doesn’t tolerate mistakes, especially for ER patients.
 Nurses need a tool to double-check themselves and also reassure that drugs are compatible with each other or patient’s diet.

-The app gives nurses an access to a database with more than 24,000 Rx/OTC medications, which can be identified by imprint, drug name, shape and color.
+The app gives nurses access to a database with more than 24,000 Rx/OTC medications, which can be identified by imprint, drug name, shape and color.
 Moreover, health specialists can get additional information on NDC Codes, clarity, coating and repackages in the app’s Pro version.

 Davis's Drug Guide for Nurses